SchoemanClaudia/D20Bingo/README.md

 __Header__
   - Header sets the main rust colour theme, and styled to stay within screen view at all times
-  - The site logo was created using font [Archivo Black](https://fonts.google.com/specimen/Archivo+Black), icons taken from [Font Awesome](https://fontawesome.com/)
+  - The site logo was created using font [Archivo Black](https://fonts.google.com/specimen/Archivo+Black)
+  - Sound button icons taken from [Font Awesome](https://fontawesome.com/)
   - Sound buttons top right are always visible, with background music set to mute on site load

 ![Header Mobile](assets/images/header-mobile.webp)  ![Header Desktop](assets/images/header-desktop.webp)

 __About Game & Rules__
-  -  Modal added to reduce space within the game play area on screen.
+  - Modal added to house rules and reduce space within the gameplay area on screen
-  -  Hover added on desktop to prompt button functionality.
+  - Hover added on desktop screens to prompt button functionality
+  - Close modal box on click added to easily navigate back to main game screen

 ![Rules Modal Mobile](assets/images/modal-mobile.webp)   ![Rules Modal Desktop](assets/images/modal-desktop.webp)

 __D20 Dice Roll__
   - Dice image was inspired by the classic D20, which acts as the main feature alongside the bingo card.
-  - The dice is set to roll automatically on first activation of roll button, and animates a roll action every 3 seconds.
+  - The die is set to roll automatically on first activation of roll button, and animates a roll action every 3 seconds.

 ![D20 Dice with Roll Button](assets/images/D20-button.webp)  ![D20 Dice Rolling...](assets/images/D20-rolling.webp)

 __Countdown Timer__
-  - Countdown panel prompts for dice roll, which activates timer on game start.
+  - Countdown panel prompts for dice roll on initial page load, which activates timer on game start
-  - The countdown timer starts at 00:45.
+  - The countdown timer starts at 00:45 when dice roll is activated
   - If the timer runs out then the display will indicate 00:00
-  - The timer adjusts when a special roll is activated, a 20 or 1.
+  - The timer adjusts when a special die roll of 1 or 20 is activated

 ![Countdown Before Roll](assets/images/timer-before.webp)  ![Countdown Start Game](assets/images/timer-start.webp)  ![Countdown Time Up](assets/images/timer-end.webp)